joe-spall/distributed-vision/README.md

 git checkout server
 ```

 From there you can start the server running by executing the file [final_server.py](https://github.com/joe-spall/distributed-vision/blob/server/rpi-rgb-led-matrix/bindings/python/samples/final_server.py) located in the directory `distributed-vision/rpi-rgb-led-matrix/bindings/python/samples/final_server.py`.
+Change the variable `my_ip` in `final_server.py` to reflect the actual IP of the Raspberry Pi Zero W on your local network.
 To run the server properly for a 64x64 RGB Matrix, you need to use this bash command:

 ```bash
 sudo ./final_server.py -r 64 --led-cols 64